Adrian-DeLaCruz335/osticket-prereqs/README.md

 </p>
 <p>
-1. First, I created a virtual machine within Azure to host the osTicket help desk system.
+1. The first step involved deploying a virtual machine in Azure, which would be used to run the osTicket help desk system.
 </p>
 <br />
 </p>